hermit-os/hermit-rs/README.md

 ## Wiki

-Please use the [Wiki](https://github.com/hermitcore/rusty-hermit/wiki) to get further information and configuration options.
+Please use the [Wiki](https://github.com/hermitcore/hermit-rs/wiki) to get further information and configuration options.

 ## Credits

-RustyHermit is derived from following tutorials and software distributions:
+Hermit is derived from following tutorials and software distributions:

 1. Philipp Oppermann's [excellent series of blog posts][opp].
 2. Erik Kidd's [toyos-rs][kidd], which is an extension of Philipp Opermann's kernel.